LayneKocer/NetworkGameClient/README.md

 # NetworkGameClient
 A networked client to NetworkGameServer, communicate "player" movement in realtime.

-Currently the naming convention of the project is very silly, the first push of the project will be when they can be taken more seriously.
+Currently the naming convention of the project is very silly, please bear with me until they can be taken more seriously.